hauspie/awesome-pomodoro/README.md

-Awesome Pomodoro timer
+Pomodoro timer
 =====================

-This script is a simple timer that works with the awesome window manager.
-Every minutes, it displays a notification using naughty notification library.
+This script is a simple timer that works notify-send command Every minutes, it displays a notification using notify-send

 At the end of the timer, it displays a critical notification and plays a sound using mplayer